suewonjp/DNDX.JS/api-docs.md

 ###### .onconflict(cb)
 Specifies a conflict resolution callback.
 A _Conflict Resolution_ means resolving which target will get priority whan the dropover event involves multiple target objects.

-See more discussion about Conflict Resolution.
-[TO EDIT]
+See more discussion about [Conflict Resolution](https://github.com/suewonjp/DNDX.JS/wiki/DNDX.JS-Topic---Drag-&-Drop-Conflict-Resolution)

 The callback accepts following arguments:
 - $srcObj : A jQuery object for the source